-Chapter 8
+Chapter 11

-Sensors
+BTnodes and Sensors

 While the BTnode has been designed for conducting research in Wireless Sensor Networks (WSNs), it does not carry any onboard sensors.
-This is in contrast to other WSN-platforms, such as the TmoteSky, which (optionally) comes with three onboard sensors (temperature, light, and humidity).
+This is in contrast to other WSN-platforms, such as the Tmote Sky, which (optionally) comes with three onboard sensors (temperature, light, and humidity).
 The reason for not including a fixed set of sensors lies in its added flexibility: depending on the particular application, BTnodes can be equipped with seperate "sensor-boards" that contain only the required set of sensors and which can be directly connected to one of the external connector sockets on the BTnode.

 Working with sensors on the BTnode thus requires us to choose either a pre-made sensor board, or to connect our own set of sensors directly to one of the BTnode's connectors.
 In this tutorial, we will use the BTsense sensor board, developed as part of the 2006 Wireless Sensor Network lecture at the ETH Zurich's Inst. of Pervasive Computing.
 It has been specifically designed to contain both analog (light) and digital (temperature and motion) sensors, as well as an actuator (buzzer).
 It is connected through the BTnode's "Debug Connector" (called J2) on the side, and is designed to be attached (e.g., with some plaster material) to the side of the BTnode.
-Figure 8.1 shows the top of the board.
+Figure 11.1 shows the top of the board.
 In particular, the BTsense board features the following sensor and actuators (rev 1.1):

-- 1. Microchip TC74 digital (I2C) temperature sensor [5] - 2.
-Taos TSL252R analog light sensor [8] - 3.
-Napion AMN1 digital (binary) motion sensor (passive IR) [9] - 4. muRata 7BB-12-9 piezoelectric buzzer [6]
+- 1. Microchip TC74 digital (I2C) temperature sensor [9] - 2.
+Taos TSL252R analog light sensor [13] - 3.
+Napion AMN1 digital (binary) motion sensor (passive IR) [15] - 4. muRata 7BB-12-9 piezoelectric buzzer [10]

-Figure 8.1: The BTsense rev1.1 sensor board.
+Figure 11.1: The BTsense rev1.1 sensor board.

 Another popular alternative for connecting sensors to the BTnode is the set of boards developed at Teco in Karlsruhe.
 These boards have an extension connector that fits directly into the USB programming board.

-They come in several sizes (the largest, spart, being sold out by now) and differ in the number of sensors they offer.
-The spart board additionally featured a separate microcontroller that would relieve the BTnode Atmega of any sensor related management tasks, though making its usage somewhat more difficult.
-The currently available ssmall boards are available in a "medium" and "large" size and feature:
+They come in several sizes and differ in the number of sensors they offer.
+The largest board, spart, additionally featured a separate microcontroller that would relieve the BTnode ATmega of any sensor related management tasks, though making its usage somewhat more difficult.
+The ssmall boards (without microcontroller) are available in a "medium" and "large" size and feature:

 - Microchip TC74 digital (I2C) temperature sensor

-- \bullet Taos TSL2500 analog light sensor
+- Taos TSL2500 analog light sensor

 - MAX8261 OP capacitive microphone

 - ADXL210 2-axis acceleration sensor

 - Second ADXL210 for combined 3-axis acceleration sensor (only on "full" version of the board)

 - solder plates for optional pressure sensor, humidity sensor, second temp. sensor, speaker, etc.

 - Two LEDs